moueedAli/java-tdd-oop-bank-challenge/README.md

 ```
 As a customer,
-So I can safely store use my money,
+So I can safely store and use my money,
 I want to create a current account.

 As a customer,